For BE, My Precious Third Grandson

 How happy we were to be given a brother for SJ, AG, and EM, and a new cousin for T and CW!
 Another new grandson was a joy that reached into the very core of our being!
 As with your siblings and cousins, I pray that you will come to truly understand the love of the Savior at a young age.

-As you grow may God grant you mature understanding of His Word that you might be able to live before Him so as to have His richest blessings in good times and in the difficult ones.
+As you grow may God grant you mature understanding of His Word that you will be able to live before Him so as to have His richest blessings in good times and in the difficult ones.
 May you become a good counselor to all who know you because you are filled with the joy and peace of everything it means to trust God’s Word.

 May you learn early in life to look to God for help to maintain the humbleness before Him that comes only from walking in repentance by the great love He has set upon you through Jesus the Christ, and may you never forget His merciful grace to you.

 May your walk with the Lord be a constant awareness of your need of Him.
 May you depend on Him to help you remember that He is with you, helping you in everything, and especially helping you maintain a focus on the fact that your times are in His hands because it is not in man who walks to direct His steps.

 Your life blossoms as mine begins to fade, but God’s faithfulness to His own dear promises regarding the prayers of His people will be with you throughout your life.
 For you, along with your siblings and cousins, I pray you will choose His wisdom and discernment as your guide in your future, for the protection and preservation that allows you to live freely for His glory, for courage and strength to do His will, and for blessings that help you keep your focus on what is of eternal value.